fradleyjoedev/card-component/README.md

 ## Github Pages

-//TODO
-Details to be added on how it can be accessed on Github Pages
+The responsive component can be found at: https://fradleyjoedev.github.io/card-component/